HPAC/linnea/README.md

 ### Options

 Linnea offers a number of options which can be set through `linnea.config` in Python or as commandline options for the commandline tool.
-Alternatively, all options can also be specified in a `config.json` file (see `examples`) which has to be located in the same directory where Linnea is run.
-Both commandline options and `linnea.config` options override what is specified in `config.json`.
+Alternatively, all options can also be specified in a `linnea_config.json` file (see `examples`) which has to be located in the same directory where Linnea is run, or at the user's `$HOME` folder.
+Both commandline options and `linnea.config` options override what is specified in `linnea_config.json`.
 As a fallback, reasonable default values are used.

 There are the following options (those are the names used in Python, the commandline options have slightly different names.
 See `linnea -h`):